-We divide the crossing particles according to their origin (EGC inshore or offshore) 422 and the location at which they enter the basin (southeast or northeast) to inves-423 tigate their seasonality.
-424 In the southeast, the probability of particles of EGC origin entering the basin is 425 greatest in March (Figure 6).
-However, the probability of EGC offshore water 426 crossing is twice as high as the probability of inshore water crossing (10.8\% $\pm$ 0.2% and 4.6% $\pm$ 0.1%, respectively).
-In addition to the high probabilities in 428 March, probabilities of inshore water crossing are high in January $(4.2\% \pm 0.1\%)$ .
-429 In summer the crossing probability is about half that of the one in March for both 430 inshore and offshore water.
-During the minimum in July, offshore water crosses 431 with a likelihood of $3.8\% \pm 0.1\%$ and inshore water with a probability of $0.1\% \pm 0.1\%$ 432 433 In the northeast, the probability of EGC offshore water crossing into the basin is 434 low, varying from 1.3% in February to 3.2% in October.
-The seasonal cycle of the 435 inshore crossings, however, is similar (in timing and magnitude) to the southeast 436 region, with maximum probabilities in January and March and a minimum in the 437 summer.
-Inshore water is about twice as likely as offshore water to enter dur-438 ing the time of convection (November - April), $5\% \pm 0.2\%$ versus $1.8\% \pm 0.1\%$ , 439 respectively.
-In the summer, inshore water crossings drop to almost zero while 440 offshore water keeps entering the basin with a probability of $3.5\% \pm 0.1\%$ .
-441 In the southeast, EGC inshore and offshore water entering the basin is saltier than 442 34.95, with the exception of May and December.
-In the northeast, the seasonal 443 cycle of inshore water crossings is characterized by two pulses of freshwater, one in December - April and a second, shorter pulse in September.
-The two pulses can 445 be identified by the salinity decreasing to around 0.08 below the reference salinity 446 (in April and September).
-The EGC offshore water also freshens during these 447 two periods but this freshening is much weaker and salinities remain close to the 448 reference salinities.
-The high probability of inshore, freshwater entering the basin in the spring is balanced by the high probability of high salinity water entering 450 along the southeast section and results in the fall freshening being stronger than 451 the spring freshening.
-452
+We divide the crossing particles according to their origin (EGC inshore or offshore) and the location at which they enter the basin (southeast or northeast) to investigate their seasonality.
+In the southeast, the probability of particles of EGC origin entering the basin is greatest in March (Fig. 6).
+However, the probability of EGC offshore water crossing is twice as high as the probability of inshore water crossing $(10.8\% \pm 0.2\%$ and $4.6\% \pm 0.1\%$, respectively).
+In addition to the high probabilities in March, probabilities of inshore water crossing are high in January $(4.2\% \pm 0.1\%)$.
+In summer the crossing probability is about half that of the one in March for both inshore and offshore water.
+During the minimum in July, offshore water crosses with a likelihood of $3.8\% \pm 0.1\%$ and inshore water with a probability of $0.1\% \pm 0.02\%$.
+In the northeast, the probability of EGC offshore water crossing into the basin is low, varying from 1.3 % in February to 3.2 % in October.
+The seasonal cycle of the inshore crossings, however, is similar (in timing and magnitude) to the southeast region, with maximum probabilities in January and March and a minimum in the summer.
+Inshore water is about twice as likely as offshore water to enter during the time of convection (November-April), 5 % ±0.2 % vs. 1.8 % ±0.1 %, respectively.
+In the summer, inshore water crossings drop to almost zero, while offshore water keeps entering the basin with a probability of $3.5\% \pm 0.1\%$.
+In the southeast, EGC inshore and offshore water entering the basin is saltier than 34.95, with the exception of May and December.
+In the northeast, the seasonal cycle of inshore water crossings is characterized by two pulses of freshwater, one in December-April and a